 b.
 23/05/1909 Chelsea, London. d.
 05/04/1991 Tonbridge, Kent.

-Sidney led a successful attack which drove German troops out of a gully.
+On 9th February 1944, during the defence of the Anzio Beachhead, Sidney led a successful attack which drove German troops out of a gully.
 Later he led another counter-attack and dashed forward, engaging the Germans with his tommy gun at point-blank range, forcing a withdrawal.
 When the attack was renewed, Sidney and one guardsman were wounded and another killed, but he would not consent to have his wounds dressed until the Germans had been beaten off and the battalion's position had been consolidated.
 During this time, although extremely weak from loss of blood, he continued to encourage and inspire his men.